Melting and boiling points down group 2

 - describe how melting and boiling points change down group 2

-- understand that there doesn't seem to be a satisfactory explanation for how these change
+- understand that there doesn’t seem to be a simple explanation for these changes.

 Melting and boiling points

-The table shows melting points and boiling points for the common elements in group 2.
+The table shows melting and boiling points for elements in group 2.